tukasa0001/TownOfHost/README-EN.md

 Team : Crewmates<br>
 Decision : Crewmate(Only host is the Crewmate)<br>

-The Sheriffs can kill Impostors.
+The Sheriffs can kill Impostors.<br>
-However, if they kill the Crewmates, they will die.
+However, if they kill the Crewmates, they will die.<br>
-They do not have tasks.
+They do not have tasks.<br>

 #### Settings